jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 # Updating User Whitelist

 JupyterHub provides a means for users to create their own Jupyter notebook instance.
-With the configuration for this example, the only non admin users who are able to create Jupyter notebook instances are those listed in the user whitelist.

-Because the user whitelist will be empty initially, this means that only those listed as admin users will initially be able to access the JupyterHub instance.
+Only users who can login in with the configured authentication provider, and who are listed as a user in the JupyterHub database can use JupyterHub to create a Jupyter notebook.

+## Initial Setup of Users

+Note that when JupyterHub is initially deployed, the list of normal users will be empty.
+In this state, where no users are listed in the database, JupyterHub will allow any authenticated user to create Jupyter notebook instances.
+If you need to restrict the set of users who can create Jupyter notebooks, you must add at least one normal user.
+This requirement is independent of whether any admin users have been declared.

+JupyterHub provides two ways of adding users.
+If the set of users is going to be fixed and doesn't need to be changed over time, you can load the list of users through a config map and restart JupyterHub.
+This will cause that list of users to be added to the JupyterHub database.

+If the set of users may need to change, you should not use the config map method of loading the users, and leave the config map empty.
+Instead, a user designated as an admin, should load the list of users through the admin panel of JupyterHub.

+The reason for using the admin panel when changes need to be made is that, if a user is included in the list held by the config map, and the user is deleted via the admin panel, when JupyterHub is restarted, the user will be added back to the JupyterHub database again from the config map.
+To avoid this you would need to manually keep the list in the config map synchronised with the database, and remove the user from that list as well as removing them via the admin panel.

+## Using the Admin Panel

+Use of the admin panel to manage users is the recommended approach that should be used, even if the user list is fixed and not expected to change.

+To add users via the admin panel, you need to be logged in as a user designated as an admin in JupyterHub.
+You should access the _Control Panel_ and then the _Admin_ panel.

+From the admin panel, select on _Add Users_.
+From the popup window, you can add a new user.
+If you need to add more than one user, they need to be listed one per line.
+You cannot list multiple users on the same line.

+To delete a user, find the user in the list of users from the admin panel and select _delete_.
+If the user has a current Jupyter notebook instance, that Jupyter notebook instance will be shutdown, when removing the user from the database.

-## Querying User Whitelist
+## Querying Config Map

-To get a copy of the current contents of the config map which holds the user whitelist for the JupyterHub instance, run the script:
+If using the config map to load users, to get a copy of the current contents of the config map for the JupyterHub instance, you can run the script:

 ```
 $ scripts/extract-user-whitelist.sh coursename > coursename-user_whitelist.txt
 ```

-The contents of the config map will displayed as output, so can be saved to a file by directing output to a file as shown.
+The contents of the config map will be displayed as output, so can be saved to a file by directing output to a file as shown.

-## Adding Normal Users

-Although new users can be added through the admin panel in JupyterHub, those additions will not be reflected in the config map.
-It is therefore recommended that the user whitelist be added by updating the config map instead.
-If a user were added through the admin panel of JupyterHub, you should go back and also add them to the config map so you have it as a full record of current list users in the whitelist.

-To add a new user in the config map, edit the ``coursename-user_whitelist.txt`` file created when you queried the current contents of the config map.

-This file will contain a list of the LDAP usernames for those users permitted to use the JupyterHub instance.
-Each name will be separated by whitespace.
-They may therefore be listed on one line with spaces between them, or on separate lines.

-Add the LDAP username of the new user to the file.
+Note that this list is not what is recorded in the JupyterHub database.
+Any users added through the admin panel of JupyterHub will not be in this list, unless they were also added to it as a separate manual step.

+If you want to see the full list of users in the JupyterHub database, use the admin panel, or access the backup files created from the database.

+## Updating Config Map

+If not using the recommended method of adding users via the admin panel of JupyterHub, and you want to load them via the config map, create a file which contains the LDAP usernames of the users.
+Add the users one per line.

 To update the config map, run the script: